All Products

 The logon process is fully hosted by IDaaS.
 Your application only needs to parse the logon result.

-The following steps are performed by the application developer.
+The following steps need to be handled by the application developer.

-When a user attempts to access your application, the application must check whether a logged-on identity of the user is available.
+When a user attempts to access your application, the application must determine whether a logged-on identity of the user is available.

-In addition, you must generate a complete authorization request URL based on the authorization endpoint and initiate a 302 redirect in the browser.
-The following code provides an example.
+As shown in the following example, generate a complete authorization request URL based on the authorization endpoint URL and initiate a 302 redirect in the browser.

 {{Authorization Endpoint}}?